 So, just because Google Analytics says that your Facebook paid campaign is generating the most leads, doesn’t necessarily mean that it’s contributing the most revenue.

-On that note, we’re going to show you how you can effectively track marketing revenue in Google Analytics so that you can start measuring your performance based on monetary values, and not just goals set within Google Analytics.
+On that note, we’re going to show you how you can effectively track marketing revenue in Google Analytics so that you can start measuring your performance based on monetary values and not just goals set within Google Analytics.

-- Limitations of reporting in Google Analytics
+- The limitations of reporting in Google Analytics

-- How to track revenue in Google Analytics with Ruler
+- How to track revenue in Google Analytics

 The Importance of Revenue Tracking in Google Analytics